 - Winter is coming

-This is official Vue js extension.
-Vetur makes Vue js development easier.
-This extension contains following features:
+This is the official Vue js extension.
+Vetur extension makes Vue js development easier.
+This extension contains the following features:

 - Linting / Error Checking